nasser/teaching/2016/game-design/week-6/homework.md

 **Due** 25 Oct 2016

 1. Build three prototypes in Unity using C# scripts
-2. You can use prototypes from the previous excersises, or new ideas
+2. You can use prototypes from the previous exercises, or new ideas
 3. If you use new ideas, make sure to go through the game brainstorming/game design document/punch list plan as before

 ### Twitch Stream